 Founded on May 28, 2015, the Direxion Daily S&P Biotech Bull 3x Shares ETF is not your traditional ETF that mirrors an index.
 Instead, its goal is to obtain daily investment results of at least 300 percent of the S&P Biotechnology Select Industry Index.

 Like the other ETFs on this list, companies in the Direxion Daily S&P Biotech Bull 3x Shares ETF have an equally weighted average.
-Out of 120 holdings, its top three are Array Biopharma, which has a 2.04 percent weight; Sarepta Therapeutics, representing a 1.71 percent weight; and Invitae, which has a 1.62 percent weight on the ETF.
+Out of 123 holdings, its top three are Invitae, which has a 2.44 percent weight, Regeneron Pharmaceuticals, with a weight of 2.39 percent and United Therapeutics, holding a weight of 2.34 percent.